What is a WordPress Cron Job?

 How do I see what WordPress Cron jobs are on my website?

-The easiest way to see what Cron jobs your WordPress site will run, and when is to install the WP Crontrol plugin from the WordPress plugin directory.
+The easiest way to see what Cron jobs your WordPress site will run and when, is to install the WP Crontrol plugin from the WordPress plugin directory.

 Once installed you can view the crons by:

-- Click “Cron Events”
+- Clicking “Cron Events”